 The Beautiful AP and I have two parrots.
 Our oldest is a Quaker Parrot, Augustus, about 25 (give or take), and our youngest Mr. Squeaky, a Green-Cheeked Conure, is about 10 years old.
 We’ve had Squeaky for seven years.
 He’s a rescue.

 Mr. Squeaky, named by his original owners, took about three years to get the hang of living with us.
 He didn’t like stepping up on our fingers; instead, he preferred to jump onto our arms.
-You also couldn’t hug and kiss him as you could with Augustus, a feathered sponge, lapping up affection by the gallon.
-It took years for my wife to teach him to give individual kisses without drawing blood.
+You also couldn’t hug and kiss him as you could with Augustus, a feathered sponge, absorbing affection by the gallon.
+It took years for my wife to teach Mr. Squeaky to give individual kisses without drawing blood.

 We’re one big happy flock.

 Augustus is madly in love with the Beautiful AP.
 Mr. Squeaky is in love with me.
 But Mr. Squeaky is even more in love with Augustus.

 From Mr. Squeaky’s first day with us, he had his eyes on Augustus.
 He’d sidle over to Augustus and perch next to him.
 Augustus ignored him.
 Augustus was secure in his place as the Alpha Bird…the Alpha Bein—so this new young bird was nothing to him.